Understanding Trauma-Informed Legal Services: A Compassionate Approach to Law Practice

 •Adopting trauma-informed lawyering contributes to the well-being of attorneys and legal professionals.

 By acknowledging the potential for secondary trauma/vicarious trauma and compassion fatigue, attorneys undertaking trauma-informed approaches implement self-care strategies.
-This not only benefits the lawyer's mental, physical, and emotional health—a recent report from the New Jersey State Bar Association found over 56% of survey respondents reported a high prevalence of alcohol misuse —but also ensures a more sustainable and fulfilling law practice (ultimately benefitting the entire legal profession).
+This not only benefits the lawyer's mental, physical, and emotional health—a recent report from the New Jersey State Bar Association found over 56% of survey respondents reported a high prevalence of alcohol misuse —but also ensures a more sustainable and fulfilling law practice (ultimately benefiting the entire legal profession).

 Trauma May Feel Isolating, But Know You Are Not Alone